xdong05/xdong05.github.io/_pages/home.md

 We are a research group in **Spatial Ecology** in the [Department of Environmental Science and Policy](https://desp.ucdavis.edu) at the University of California Davis.

-We study nonlinear, spatially extended self-organized systems.
-Our goal is to better understand mechanisms and consequences of ecosystem spatial pattern formations.
+We study nonlinear, spatially extended, self-organized systems using mathematical models to better understand mechanisms and consequences of ecosystem spatial pattern formations.

-We investigate a variety of types of ecosystems and landscapes, including dryland ecosystems, benthic microbial pattern formation in Antarctic lakes, and coastal and estuary wetland ecosystems.
-The primary approach in our research group is **mathematial modeling**.
-Results from theoretical models are validated with empirical data from remote sensing and from the field (see [Research](research)).

-We are grateful for funding from UC Davis, Office of Polar Programs (OPP) and Division of Environmental Biology (DEB) at [National Science Foundation](https://www.nsf.gov), and the Center for Space and Earth Science (CSES) at [Los Alamos National Laboratory](https://www.lanl.gov/projects/national-security-education-center/space-earth-center/index.php).
+Our research focuses on the theory of pattern formation in diverse ecosystems and landscapes shaped by ecological feedbacks.
+Current projects include:
+– Benthic microbial pattern formation in Antarctic lakes
+– Coastal and estuarine wetland dynamics
+– Vegetation pattern formation in dryland ecosystems

+Our core approach is **mathematical modeling**, often in tandem with **remote sensing** and **field data** to test and refine theoretical predictions.
+See more on our [Research](research).

 **We are always looking for creative students and postdocs unafraid of breaking boundaries between disciplines.**   [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**